ClimbsRocks/xarm_ros/ReadMe.md

 Moveit tutorial: <http://docs.ros.org/kinetic/api/moveit_tutorials/html/>

 ## 3.3 Download the 'table' 3D model
 &ensp;&ensp;In Gazebo simulator, navigate through the model database for 'table' item, drag and place the 3D model inside the virtual environment.
-It will then be downloaded locally, as 'table' is needed running the demo.
+It will then be downloaded locally, as 'table' is needed for running the demo.

 # 4. Usage of ROS package 'xarm_ros'